Kijewo, Szczecin

 Kijewo is a municipal neighbourhood of the city of Szczecin, Poland, situated on the right bank of the Oder River, east of the Szczecin Old Town and south-east of Szczecin-Dąbie.
 As of December 2019, it had a population of 3,515.

 The area became part of the emerging Duchy of Poland under its first ruler Mieszko I around 967, and following Poland's fragmentation in 1138, it formed part of the Duchy of Pomerania.
 During the Thirty Years' War, the settlement fell to the Swedish Empire.
-From 1871, it was part of Germany until the defeat of Nazi Germany in World War II in 1945 when the area was reintegrated back into Poland.
+From 1871, it was part of Germany until the defeat of Nazi Germany in World War II in 1945 when this area was reintegrated back into Poland.